“Search out thy wit for secret policies, and we will make thee famous through theworld.” [Henry VI Part I, III, 3]

 Mr Prosser: But look, you found the notice, didn’t you?

-But then I wondered which things related to text I’ve come across, and the results surprised me.
+But then I explored things related to just text that I’ve previously come across, with more success.

 Another parallel development was in structured document processing using XML (Extensible Markup Language).
 XML and Web Services were an important part of the research and industry landscapes in the 2000’s, and I made extensive use of the rich set of standards and tools for XML transformation and search such as XSLT, XPATH, and XQuery (these are still W3C standards).
 Typical of most technologies, Web Services were built on previous ideas, and in turn evolved further into more “modern” REST and JSON web APIs.

-Finally, while at NICTA (National ICT Australia) I did some performance modeling for IP Australia —they are the Australian government department who look after patents and trademarks.
-They were re-architecting their patent and trademark search systems and wanted to know how well they would perform (response times) and what capacity (throughput) they would have for a realistic mix of search types.
-The majority of searches were “simple”, so they were fast and didn’t consume many resources, however, there were some more complex searches that took a lot longer to return results and were resource hungry.
+Finally, while at NICTA (National ICT Australia) I did some performance modeling for IP Australia —they are the Australian government department who are responsible for patents and trademarks.
+They were re-architecting their patent and trademark search systems and wanted to predict how well they would perform and how many users they could support for a realistic mix of search types.
+The majority of searches were “simple”, so they were fast and didn’t consume many resources, however, there were some more complex searches that were slower and more resource hungry.

-After 9 hours and 96 Chapters of online videos, plus several days of hands-on exercises, I had 30+ pages of handwritten notes, lots of things that I learnt about Elasticsearch that I didn’t know to start with, and still more questions.
-In the rest of this blog I’ll focus on some of the things that I learnt.
-In the next blog I’ll ask one of our resident Elasticsearch gurus about some of the open questions I had.
+After 9 hours and 96 Chapters of online videos, plus several days of hands-on exercises, I had 30 plus pages of handwritten notes, lots of things that I learned about Elasticsearch that I didn’t know to start with, and still more questions.
+In the rest of this article, I’ll focus on some of the basic things that I learned (section 3), and also some more interesting computational linguistic things (section 4).

 3.1 What Sort of API Does Elasticsearch Have?